andyhasit/redrunner/packages/redrunner/README.md

 # RedRunner

-*A small JavaScript framework with legs.*
+*A JavaScript framework with legs!*

 ## Overview